Graeme22/adrenaline/README.md

 ### When will this project be available?
 For now, we don't have a timeline, but know we're working on it!

+### Further Details
+This project so far consits of the fitbit-app which reads hear rate using the sensor API, and sends it over to the companion app.
+This information is then sent to the nodejs server, which in turn commincates with the openRGB server to change the color of all the RGB components.